HJury/POMWorkflow/README.md

-# WeCruitIO testing repository
+# POMWorkflow repository

-This repository contains the WeCruitIO automation test for the application frontend and backend.
+This project shows the test automation workflow using POM as a framework and adding a new layer taken from screenplay.